 Zamorano offers young people from different countries and backgrounds the opportunity to become professional leaders

-ZAMORANO offers young people from different countries and backgrounds the opportunity to become professional leaders with skills and values capable of transforming companies and organizations to respond to current challenges in Latin America and the world.
-These challenges include conservation of natural resources, rural transformation, and development of internationally competitive agriculture and agro-industry.
+with skills and values, capable of transforming companies and organizations that respond to current challenges in Latin America and the world.

 - Zamorano University will remain a leading institution recognized for the quality and impact of its graduates, education, applied research, and outreach in the development of sustainable agriculture, agro-industry and natural resources.

 - Academic Excellence: We continuously evaluate and monitor our educational system, identifying the needs of the environment and the knowledge that the future leaders of Latin America must have to be successful.